 (iv a) The right to use any industrial, commercial or scientific equipment but not the amount as per the section 44BB;

-(v) The transfer of all or few rights (even granting of a licence) regarding any copyright, literary, artistic or scientific work and films or tapes used for television or radio broadcasting (no consideration for the sale, distribution or exhibition of cinematographic films).
+(v) The transfer of all or few rights (even granting of a license) regarding any copyright, literary, artistic or scientific work and films or tapes used for television or radio broadcasting (no consideration for the sale, distribution or exhibition of cinematographic films).

 (vi) The offering any services related to the activities referred to in the sub-clauses (i) to (iv), (iv a) and (v).